 The muscles worked in a pushing exercise – whether we’re talking about push-ups, bench pressing, dips, or others – are pretty much the same.

 Exercises such as the bench press get the most out of this muscle, but progressions such as diamond push-ups will provide similar results.

 It should be noted that the pectoralis group is split into two distinct muscles:

-The minor lies under the major and has a big role in stabilizing the scapula.
+The pectoralis minor is found underneath the pectoralis major and has a big role in stabilizing the scapula.

 The best progressions that work the three heads at once are the diamond push-up and the bodyweight triceps extension.

 Now that we’ve glanced over the primary muscles of a push-up, we can have a look at the muscles that help in stabilizing the movement.

 If you want to learn how to do a push-up, this is the best exercise to start with.

 The taller the surface is, the farther away you are from the ground, and the easier the exercise.

 This is one way to progress.
 The following two variations are also good choices when it comes to achieving your first push-up.